 The trick to perfect baklava is to cut it before you bake it rather than waiting until after.
 If you cut it after, the pastry will crumble and you’ll lose half of it to the process.
 Cut baklava into 1 ½ inch strips, then cut diagonally to form diamond shapes.

-Once you’ve cut it, bake it for 1 hour and 10 minutes or until tops are golden brown.
+- Once you’ve cut it, bake it until the top is golden brown.
 If it looks to be browning too fast, cover the top loosely with a sheet of aluminum foil.

 Storage and Freezing